1 Introduction

 Since variables are re-assignable, each variable must be declared

-element before it's used (assigned,
+using the stx:variable element before it's used (assigned,

 referenced).
 Group variables are statically initialized while parsing